reiddfarmer/clustertracker_va/README.md

 # Calfornia Big Tree Cluster-Tracker
-Code to generate a webpage displaying SARS-CoV-2 clusters and introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).
-SARS-CoV-2 introductions between California counties and U.S. states are displayed geographically on an interactive map and in a separate table below the map, with links to view and explore the data in [Taxonium](http://taxonium.org) and the [California Big Tree Investigator](https://github.com/pathogen-genomics/paui-mapper).
-This version is a customizaton for use with data produced from the Calfornia Big Tree effort at UCSC for the California Department of Public Health; the original Cluster-Tracker project can be found [here](https://github.com/jmcbroome/introduction-website).
+This repo contains code to generate a webpage displaying SARS-CoV-2 clusters and introductions inferred via [matUtils introduce](https://usher-wiki.readthedocs.io/en/latest/matUtils.html#introduce).

+Two versions are included here.
+The primary version of the California Big Tree Cluster Tracker (in the "cdph" subfolder), displays SARS-CoV-2 introductions between California counties and U.S. states.
+Introductions are displayed geographically on an interactive map and in a separate table below the map, with links to view and explore the data in [Taxonium](http://taxonium.org) and the [California Big Tree Investigator](https://github.com/pathogen-genomics/paui-mapper).
+A second version (in the "example" subfolder) is a generalizeable version that is set up to display introductions between U.S. states, and uses sequences from the [global public SARS-CoV-2 phylogenetic tree](https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).

-**Approach:** This site uses python to perform backend setup and vanilla javascript for website rendering.
-We use the protobuf file format to store mutation-annotated phylogentic tree information, and tab-separated text files (TSV) for metadata and text-based output files.
-Python scripts are used to process a mix of samples from California State and public repositories, and to launch the [matUtils](https://usher-wiki.readthedocs.io/en/latest/matUtils.html) suite of tools for manipulating the protobuf files and calculating the introductions into each region.
-[TaxoniumTools](https://docs.taxonium.org/en/latest/taxoniumtools.html) is used to convert protobuf files to JSONL for use in the Taxonium viewer.
-We use the [Terra](https://terra.bio/) platform as our primary data pipeline, so our python scripts are modularized to be be compatible with WDL, but can also be run on the user's desktop computer.
-A [GeoJSON](https://geojson.org/) file with introductions for each region is created for input into a [Leaflet-based map](https://leafletjs.com/).
-JSON files supply a table below the map with cluster details.
+The California Big Tree Cluster Tracker is itself a customized version of the UC Santa Cruz Genomics Institute's [Cluster Tracker](https://clustertracker.gi.ucsc.edu/) ([GitHub repo here](https://github.com/jmcbroome/introduction-website)) and was developed to use data produced from the Calfornia Big Tree effort for the California Department of Public Health.

+**Development and Testing:** Notes for development and testing of the California Big Tree Cluster Tracker can be found in the [README](cdph/README.md) in the "cdph" directory.
+The notes in that file address our particular data processing pipeline and architecture (i.e., Terra and GCP).

 **Customization:** Information on how to create a customized version of Cluster Tracker can be found in the [README](example/README.md) in the "examples" directory.
 A python script and a number of data files would be required to preprocess your data if you wish to use data not in the [global public SARS-CoV-2 phylogenetic tree](https://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).